This chapter contains the following topics:

 <orchestrationname> is the name of your orchestration.
 The post operation must include security parameters that enable access to the orchestration and any EnterpriseOne application invoked by the orchestration.
 See Orchestration Security Considerations for more information.

 Rule.
-Contains a set of conditions against which the orchestration input is evaluated to produce a true or false state.
+A rule contains a set of conditions against which the orchestration input or values from orchestration steps are evaluated to produce a true or false state.
 Rules can be nested to produce complex evaluations.
 Rules determine how the orchestration is processed at runtime.
-You can also use custom Java to define additional rules.
+You can also build custom rules using Groovy or Java that enable you to define complex rules..

 Cross reference.
-A set of data relationships defined by the designer of the orchestration that enriches the minimal input from devices.
-For example, a device's serial number can be cross-referenced to a JD Edwards EnterpriseOne Equipment Number for use in service requests.
+A cross-reference is a set of data relationships defined by the designer of the orchestration that enriches the minimal input from devices.
+For example, the serial number of a device can be cross-referenced to an EnterpriseOne equipment number for use in service requests.

 White list.
-An initial rudimentary pass/fail check of the incoming message's device signature against a predefined list of signatures.
-A white list provides an additional layer of security to the Orchestrator security.
+A white list is an initial rudimentary pass or fail check of the incoming message's device signature of the incoming message against a predefined list of signatures.
+A white list provides an additional layer of security to the Orchestrator security..

 The Orchestrator uses the JD Edwards EnterpriseOne Application Interface Services (AIS) Server as its foundation.
 The AIS Server is a REST services server that when configured with the EnterpriseOne HTML Server, enables access to EnterpriseOne forms and data.
 The Orchestrator processes orchestrations saved to the AIS Server to transfer data between EnterpriseOne and third-party applications and devices.